snakemake/snakemake/docs/snakefiles/configuration.rst

     condition:
       type: string
       description: sample condition that will be compared during differential expression analysis (e.g. a treatment, a tissue time, a disease)
+    case:
+      type: boolean
+      default: true
+      description: boolean that indicates if sample is case or control

   required:
     - sample
     - condition

+Here, in case the case column is missing, the validate function will populate it with True for all entries.

 .. _snakefiles-cluster_configuration: